Seraaron/agora/srd/lists/moves/Pacify.md

 ![[Kill]]

-#important If you are pacifying a character who has no Disposition then using this move will automatically succeed.
+❗ If you are pacifying a character who has no Disposition then using this move will automatically succeed.